Skip to main content

 • Register a WeChat Mini Program account and create a local Mini Program project

-• The Mini Program base library needs to be version 3.7.1 or above and have the wx.cloud.extend.AI object
+• The Mini Program core library requires version 3.7.1 or later, which includes the wx.cloud.extend.AI object.

 • image

-Guide 1: Invoking Large Models for Text Generation
+Guide 1: Calling Large Models for Text Generation

-In Mini Programs, directly invoke the text generation capabilities of large models to achieve the simplest text generation.
-Here we take a simple Demo of a "seven-character quatrain" generator as an example:
+In Mini Programs, directly call the large model text generation capabilities to achieve the simplest text generation.
+Here we take a simple Demo of a "Qiyan Jueju" generator as an example:

-In the Mini Program code, initialize the CloudBase environment via the following code:
+In the Mini Program code, initialize the TCB environment with the following code:

 wx.cloud.init({